wjslager/CSD2/CSD2c/maker-skills/README.md

 #### Connecting over ssh
 - Now put the SD card into your pi and connect the pi to your pc using USB.
-  - *Be sure to connect it to the micro USB port marked as USB, the other USB port only transmits power.*
+  - Be sure to connect it to the micro USB port marked as USB, the other USB port only transmits power.
-  - *I had to change IPv4 addresses mode to Link-Local only in order to be able to ssh into the pi.
+  - Linux only: I had to change IPv4 addresses mode to Link-Local only in order for it to show up as ethernet connection.
 You might be able to skip this step.
-See [this](https://raspberrypi.stackexchange.com/questions/66143/usb-otg-w-raspberry-pi-zero/74499) article for more info*
+See [this](https://raspberrypi.stackexchange.com/questions/66143/usb-otg-w-raspberry-pi-zero/74499) article for more info
 - Connect over SSH:
 ```
 ssh pi@raspberrypi.local